mindreframer/callme/README.md

 ## Inheriting from other containers
-Quite often you will want to selectively override some parts of the system, use `IocRb::Container.with_parent` to create a new container with all the beans copied from the parent container.
+Quite often you will want to selectively override some parts of the system, use `Callme::Container.with_parent` to create a new container with all the beans copied from the parent container.

 ```ruby